dotnet/docs/docs/framework/unmanaged-api/debugging/iclrdebugginglibraryprovider3-provideunixlibrary-method.md

 ---
 # ICLRDebuggingLibraryProvider3::ProvideUnixLibrary Method

-Allows the debugger to provide a path to a version-specific common language runtime (CLR) debugging library on MacOS and Linux.
+Allows the debugger to provide a path to a version-specific common language runtime (CLR) debugging library on macOS and Linux.

 ## Syntax